My Everyday Makeup Essentials

 The truth is, I love makeup.
 It’s fun to play with and it makes me feel good, which is a win-win.
 I buy a lot of it.
 This is not the most practical investment as I work from home and tend to go about my business barefaced, but whateva.
 When I do venture out into the world, I like to put my best face forward, dammit!

-I’ve linked to all the products below—most are available via Mecca Sephora—but I’ve also added a bunch of them to my Amazon store should you wish to shop there instead.
+I’ve linked to all the goods below—most are available via Mecca Sephora—but I’ve also added a bunch of them to the blog shop should you wish to shop there instead.

 And now, without further ado, these are the things I use to get pretty…